SystemsApproach/security/infra.rst

 effect is only to verify that the information came from the intended peer and has not been modified in transit.
 The much more challenging part of Internet routing security is in the validation of the routing information itself.
-When a peer announces that they have a path to a certain prefix, how do we know that they really do have this path?
+When a peer announces a path to a certain prefix, how do we know that they really have this path?

 .. _reading_BGPTLS: